dendibakh/perf-book/chapters/12-Other-Tuning-Areas/12-7 Case Study - LLC sensitivity.md

 ### Results {.unlisted .unnumbered}

 We run a set of SPEC CPU2017 benchmarks *alone* in the system using only one instance and a single hardware thread.
-We repeat those runs while changing the available LLC size from 0 to 32 MiB with 2 MiB steps.
+We repeat those runs while changing the available LLC size from 0 to 32 MiB in 2 MiB steps.
 Figure @fig:characterization_llc shows in graphs, from left to right, CPI, DMPKI, and MPKI for each assigned LLC size.
 For the CPI chart, a lower value on the Y-axis means better performance.
 Also, since the frequency on the system is fixed, the CPI chart is reflective of absolute scores.
-For example, `520.omnetpp` (dotted line) with 32 MiB LLC is 2.5 times faster than with 0 MiB LLC.
+For example, `520.omnetpp` (green line) with 32 MiB LLC is 2.5 times faster than with 0 MiB LLC.

 For the DMPKI and MPKI charts, the lower the value on the Y-axis, the better.
-Three lines that correspond to `503.bwaves` (solid), `520.omnetpp` (dotted), and `554.roms` (dashed), represent the three main trends observed in all applications.
+Three lines that correspond to `503.bwaves` (blue), `520.omnetpp` (green), and `554.roms` (red), represent the three main trends observed in all applications.
 We do not show the rest of the benchmarks.

 ![CPI, DMPKI, and MPKI for increasing LLC allocation limits (2 MiB steps).](../../img/other-tuning/llc-bw.png){#fig:characterization_llc width=100%}